gmcmacran/TypeOneTypeTwoSim/type I/README.md

 ## Negative Binomial

-As long as the target number of success is large or p is not near one, the type I error rate is .05.
-When the target number of successes is small and p is near one, the likelihood test has an increase in type I error rate.
-How near is too near depends on the target number of successes.
+Asymptotic theory says size needs to be large and p needs to be far from the boundary for the chi-squared approximation to apply.
+This simulation confirms the theory.
+When size is large, the test achieves the target 5% type I error rate.
+When size is small and p is at or below .75, the test continues to have the targeted 5% error rate.

+When both requirements of asymptotic theory are not met, the type I error rate increases.
 Visually this is the bottom right corner of the right graph.

-In the bottom right corner, the exact test is a bit off from the target 5%.
-It is always conservative while the likelihood test is liberal.
+For comparison, the exact test is included.
+It is able to keep type I error rate at or below the 5% over the entire parameter space because it does not rely on an asymptotic approximation.

 <img src="man/figures/README-negativeBonimialTypeI-1.png" alt="" width="100%" />